tranhunter84/soundBlast/README.md

 Right click main.py and edit with python IDLE.
 (Comes pre-installed with MacOS) In Line 11 where it reads FOLDER_PATH, add your username where indicated, and then save the changes.

+Create a new folder in Desktop named 'Soundblast', and add main.py and the desired .wav files into the folder.

 Then double click main.py to begin the program.

 ## File Type Conversion Sites